p2slugs/innovationproject/README.md

 ### [Scrum Board](https://github.com/orgs/p2slugs/projects/1) (tracking sheet + schedule) | [Google Doc Project Plan](https://docs.google.com/document/d/1j8Poc5Uar2J0xh_4jdK0nkSDv1neLWqGaCXjXDnQRRg/edit?usp=sharing)

 ## Project Overview
 A cooking website that has a database for recipes.
+We will use webscraping to find recipes.
 They will be organized into different categories and pages.
 There will also be forms to add/create your own recipes.

 ## Project Components
 - home page